 - In a large nonstick skillet, heat 2 teaspoons of oil over medium heat.
 Cook the eggs, stirring until scrambled.
 Remove the eggs from the pan and give it a wipe.4 large eggs, 5 teaspoons vegetable oil

 - In a medium bowl, toss together the remaining 3 teaspoons of oil, chicken, and 1/2 teaspoon of garlic salt.
 Heat the skillet over medium-high heat.
-Cook chicken, stirring frequently, until chicken is no longer pink in the center, approximately 4 minutes.5 teaspoons vegetable oil, 2 boneless skinless chicken breasts, 1 teaspoon garlic salt
+Cook chicken, stirring frequently, until chicken is no longer pink in the center, approximately 4 minutes.5 teaspoons vegetable oil, 2 chicken breasts, 1 teaspoon garlic salt

 - Add the sesame oil, cooked rice, and peas to the skillet.
 Cook over medium heat, stirring frequently until heated through, about to 3 minutes.
-Remove from heat.1 tablespoon dark sesame oil, 1/2 cup frozen green peas, 1 cup instant brown rice
+Remove from heat.1 tablespoon sesame oil, 1/2 cup green peas, 1 cup instant brown rice

 - Gently stir in the scrambled eggs, carrots, green onion, soy sauce, and remaining 1/2 teaspoon of garlic salt.
 Adjust seasonings to taste.
-Serve with sesame oil, soy sauce, hot sauce, and garlic salt if desired (we just serve it as is).4 large eggs, 1 teaspoon garlic salt, 1/2 cup shredded carrot, 1/4 cup sliced green onion, 3 tablespoons soy sauce, To serve: sesame oil
+Serve with sesame oil, soy sauce, hot sauce, and garlic salt if desired (we just serve it as is).4 large eggs, 1 teaspoon garlic salt, 1/2 cup carrot, 1/4 cup green onion, 3 tablespoons soy sauce, To serve: sesame oil

 - Serve hot and enjoy!

 This makes just enough for 4 people but I've found that it doesn't really cost me more to double the recipe so I usually do!